H.R. 4973: Fulbright Teacher’s Loan Forgiveness Act

 Federal Student Aid Public Service Loan Forgiveness

-Official Department of Education guidance on Public Service Loan Forgiveness, the existing loan forgiveness framework this bill would amend.
+Official Department of Education guidance on Public Service Loan Forgiveness, the existing forgiveness framework this bill would amend.

 20 U.S.C.
 1087e on the U.S. House Office of the Law Revision Counsel